Mishel-07/PinterestBot/README.md

 ## Contributing

-Pull requests and ideas are always welcome!
-Please keep your contributions clean, tested, and documented.
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License